 When you venture out on the road, you are hoping and expecting that those you are sharing the road with will be driving safely and obeying all laws and regulations.
 Unfortunately, many drivers choose not to obey the law and may decide to drive even though they are under the influence of alcohol or other substances.

 An accident caused by an impaired driver can often lead to horrible injuries for the person that was hit.
-Our attorney has had experience helping injured residents of the Boulder area seek compensation.
+Our Boulder car accident attorney has had experience helping injured residents seek compensation.

-Why Choose Our Attorney for Help with Your Drunk Driving Case?
+Why Choose Our Boulder Car Accident Lawyer for Help with Your DUI Case?

 Our attorney, Mr. Jeffress, prides himself on being personally involved with every single client.
 Each and every case is different, so Mr. Jeffress never approaches two cases in the same way.
 He will learn how your injuries have affected you and your family emotionally, physically and financially, and will work to get you coverage for all of those issues.
 Additionally, in a drunk driving case, Mr. Jeffress may be able to seek punitive damages to further bring the guilty party to justice.